 ** Let that last word sink in just a little bit. [[spoiler: He fully expected Corvo to kill him for his crimes.]]

 * More than half of The Heart's lines fall under this heading, especially when the sheer misery of the setting's inhabitants begins filtering through.
 In these lines, almost every single unnamed NPC ends up getting painted as TheWoobie: male survivors have lost everything to the flood and the plague, are forced to perform backbreaking work that their superiors will never be satisfied with and driven to steal from their fellow workers just to get by; female survivors have to starve themselves just to make sure their children are fed, and are often driven to alcoholism; the servants are horribly mistreated, deep in debt, worried that the other servants don't like them, and likely to be killed by weepers; the prostitutes are little more than slaves, taken from broken homes, shipped into the Golden Cat under the belief that they'd be working in a factory, terrorized by the Madame and in danger of catching the plague from their clients... even brutal enemies like the members of the Bottle Street Gang and the City Watch have a few lines that make them genuinely pitiable.
+The Weepers aren't much better, since they fell to the plague.
+The Heart will mention that one of them may have gotten the plague while attending to their children, for example.
 Most saddening of all is the fact that many [=NPCs=] are revealed to be contemplating suicide in some way - [[CrapsackWorld and for good reason.]]